Pair of Floral Cloisonné Chinese Vases

 Description

-Each vase stands approximately 30 centimeters tall.
-The copper body is light enough to lift with one hand yet carries perceptible substance.
-After firing, the surface is ground flat and burnished until the brass wire edges and enamel planes are flush, then polished to a gentle sheen.
-The deep cobalt ground holds consistent across both pieces; small variations in enamel tone are the mark of hand production, not imperfection.
-The mouth is wide enough to accept a single stem.
-A pair, not two identical objects: matched in pattern, individual in character.
+The copper body is light enough to lift with one hand yet has perceptible substance.
+After multiple firings, the surface is ground flat and burnished to a gentle sheen.
+Lotus and peony motifs fill the cells across a deep cobalt ground, their colors dense and saturated.
+Small variations in enamel tone between the two vases are the natural mark of handwork, not inconsistency.
+Each mouth is wide enough to accept a single long-stemmed flower.